tocororo/showvoc-docker/README.md

 1. Create a directory for PMKI

-   `mkdir -p stdata`
+   `mkdir -p volumes/stdata`

 2. Start your `pmki` container like this:

-   `docker run -v ${PWD}/stdata:/opt/vocbench3/data -p 1979:1979 --name pmki-instance-name -t art-uniroma2/pnki:tag`
+   `docker run -v ${PWD}/volumes/stdata:/opt/vocbench3/data -p 1979:1979 --name pmki-instance-name -t pmki:tag`

 The container is executed as root
 ---------------------------------